Miami Medical Malpractice Lawyer

 According to National Academies, every year more Americans are killed by medical malpractice than die in automobile accidents.
 Countless more victims survive with lifetime disabilities.
 For over four decades, medical malpractice attorneys at our firm have fought back against doctors and hospitals to recover compensation for victims.
-Gerson and Schwartz, P.A. has experience in almost every medical specialty.
+Gerson & Schwartz, P.A. medical malpractice lawyers have experience in negligence claims in almost every medical specialty.
 Undertaking difficult cases to help define the standard of practice under the law: When a healthcare provider fails to meet the governing standard of medical practice, the negligent act can result in serious injury or even death.
 Both doctors and hospitals are required to provide care that meets minimum standards.
 When they fail patients and families are harmed.

 Before a medical malpractice case is accepted, it is reviewed by at least two medical experts.
 We consult with leading experts in all fields of medicine routinely.
 Most often, medical scholars from other states are used to consult and if, necessary to testify.
-Recently, our law firm broke new ground in Florida medical malpractice law by successfully recovering damages for loss of cryopressed embryos.How A Medical Malpractice Lawyer Can Help
+Recently, our law firm broke new ground in Florida medical malpractice law by successfully recovering damages for loss of cryopressed embryos.How a Medical Malpractice Attorney can Help

 We do actually admire doctors and other medical professionals for their commitment to public health and dedication to helping overcoming disease and traumatic injury.
 However, when mistakes are made professionals must be accountable.
 When lawyers or engineers make errors we sue them too.
 Doctors and hospitals are no different.
 We make them accountable to pay what the law requires.